nysbc/appion-protomo/README.md

 </p></details>

+<details><summary>Assess refinement</summary><p>

+A tilt-series refinement should be assessed in the following ways:

+1. (if possible) Watch the tilt-series video to see if the alignment is potentially good.
+Are any images clearly shifted or rotated improperly?
+   - If so, then use the command at the bottom of the refinement iteration webpage to manually fix the bad tilt images and/or remove the bad tilt images.
+You will likely want to further refine the tilt-series before continuing.
+2. Watch the tilt-series correlation peak video at the top of the refinement iteration webpage - the small square video.
+All but one frame (usually the middle frame) should be black.
+The other frames should have a clear correlation peak in the center of the box.
+   - If there are more than one black frames, then this means that the search area had to shrink during the refinement, which is often caused by a tilt image shifting too far.
+This might or might not be an issue.
+Note that this makes the tilt-series quality rating unreliable.
+   - If the correlation peaks are not clear, then there might not be enough signal in the search volume to align the tilt-series.
+3. (if possible) Pause the reconstruction video at the bottom of the refinement iteration webpage at or near the middle.
+If there is an object visible near the middle of the reconstruction video, then find the object in the tilt-series video, point at that object with your finger or mouse cursor, and let the tilt-series video play through.
+That object should not move throughout the tilt-series video; ie. the object at the middle of a tilt-series reconstruction should not move in the tilt-series that it was reconstructed from.
+   - If the object does move, then manually align the tilt-series to re-position the bad tilt images so that the object at the middle of the reconstruction doesn't move.
+   - If there are no objects near the middle of the reconstruction, then you might choose an object away from the center of the reconstruction and follow it through the tilt-series video.
+That object should move at a continuous rate across the screen.
+If that object accelerates or decelerates, then the bad tilt images probably need to be re-positioned so that the object moves at a continuous rate.
+4.

+</p></details>

 <details><summary>Reconstruct tilt-series</summary><p>

 > **Note:** Before proceeding to reconstruction, always check the best iteration(s) of the tilt-series you wish to reconstruct on the Protomo Alignment Summary.
 In particular, *view the aligned tilt-series video to confirm that there are no visual issues.*